ParthMoghekar/WEBSITE-FOR-MUSIC-FESTIVAL-TICKETS-BOOKING/README.md

-# WEBSITE FOR BOOKING OF MUSIC FESTIWAL
+# WEBSITE FOR BOOKING OF MUSIC FESTIVAL
 This website is for music festival ticket booking
 FEATURES:
 registration (making an account )